turbot/steampipe-plugin-hudsonrock/docs/tables/hudsonrock_url_by_domain.md

 ---
-title: "Steampipe Table: hudsonrock_urls_by_domain"
+title: "Steampipe Table: hudsonrock_url_by_domain"
 description: "Query Hudson Rock for URLs identified by infostealer infections for a given domain with SQL."
 folder: "URL"
 ---

-# Table: hudsonrock_urls_by_domain - Query URLs Identified by Infostealer Infections for a Domain using SQL
+# Table: hudsonrock_url_by_domain - Query URLs Identified by Infostealer Infections for a Domain using SQL

-The `hudsonrock_urls_by_domain` table allows you to query URLs identified by infostealer infections for a given domain using the Hudson Rock API.
+The `hudsonrock_url_by_domain` table allows you to query URLs identified by infostealer infections for a given domain using the Hudson Rock API.
 This table provides lists of employee, client, and all URLs associated with infostealer infections for a specified domain, as well as additional metadata and API messages.

 ## Table Usage Guide

-The `hudsonrock_urls_by_domain` table provides lists of employee and client URLs, as well as all URLs, associated with infostealer infections for a specified domain.
+The `hudsonrock_url_by_domain` table provides lists of employee and client URLs, as well as all URLs, associated with infostealer infections for a specified domain.
 It also includes any API messages and raw data returned by the Hudson Rock API.

 **Important Notes**

-- You must specify the `domain` in the `where` or join clause (`where domain=`, `join hudsonrock_urls_by_domain s on s.domain=`) in order to query this table.
+- You must specify the `domain` in the `where` or join clause (`where domain=`, `join hudsonrock_url_by_domain s on s.domain=`) in order to query this table.

 ## Examples